nant/nant/README.txt

 Files
 -----
   README.txt      - This file.
-  NAnt.sln        - Visual Studio 2003 Solution for editing in an IDE.
-  NAnt.build      - XML build file for compilation with NAnt.
   Makefile        - Makefile for compilation with GNU Make.
   Makefile.nmake  - Makefile for compilation with Microsoft NMake.